zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

 So, when the above button is not visible on the screen, the component will be paused and the `refresh()` function will not be called.

-In this example, by using the context option `:on:click` it is possible to handle the `click` event from inside the `mdl-button` component's context, and access the `model.counter` property directly.
-Otherwise, using the `(click)` event handler, it would have been seen as an event handler running inside the context of the `refresh-example` component, where to access the `#counter` field of the `mdl-button` component, we should have been using `_button.model().counter` in order to address the field correctly.

 ### The default *ready()* handler